 But they encountered a different kind of learning curve with the new course: It was more akin to teaching in a lecture hall than the typical seminar-feel of the live, online course students.

 “We’ve never run an online course this large,” says Foster.
 “We used Zoom webinar instead of the MBA@UNC platform where live classes top out at 15 to 20 students.
 We mostly took questions via chat instead of the professor calling on the student directly since there were 139 faces on the screen.
 It changed how we engaged with the students, but everyone could be seen, interact and ask questions.”

 Students also worked together in virtual breakout rooms.
 “They are used to the environment, including interacting with classmates, and engagement was strong,” says Foster.
 “The students know each other well and even cold-called each other to answer a professor’s question.
 We could see their community in action even in a much bigger virtual setting.”

 When he began organizing the class, Staats called for volunteers from the faculty to develop sessions on topics related to a pandemic and business, healthcare and policy.
 For industry speakers, he turned to alumni and the network of the Center for the Business of Health, for which he’s the faculty director,

 The response of faculty, alumni and industry leaders was remarkable.
 “As all of us face new challenges, I appreciate being part of a school where looking to help is a part of our culture,” says Staats.

 The course was relevant in the moment and valuable for the future.
-It will be offered again on April 24 and open to all MBA students.
+It was offered again on April 24 and opened to all MBA students; 255 enrolled.